 A 2-Victory Newbie Contractor played by Cryst0lline in The Torrent

-She is 21 years old, lives in a townhouse in Vancouver with 3 roommates, and often appears as a 5'9" woman with spiky auburn hair and hazel eyes.
+She is 21 years old, lives in an apartment in Maple Ridge, and often appears as a 5'9" woman with spiky auburn hair and hazel eyes.
 She usually wears racing goggles, a leather jacket, a red bandana around her neck, and jeans, along with combat boots and gloves.

 Hezalea Solitreault lives in The Torrent, a setting where there’s an ongoing torrent of the paranatural.
 Her journal, Humanitarian Manifesto, has 6 entries.
 Her Questionnaire has 11 answers.